kevinobee/sveltekit-security-headers/README.md

 ## Source Code

-Source code for the <code>sveltekit-security-headers</code> package is maintained on [GitHub](https://github.com/kevinobee/sveltekit-security-headers).
+Source code for the `sveltekit-security-headers` package is maintained on [GitHub](https://github.com/kevinobee/sveltekit-security-headers).